Condensing Boiler Optimization

 Russ Landry, P.E., Neal Ray, Martha Hewett — Jan 2013

 Field monitoring wrapped up in fall 2014 and the project team is now identifying measures to provide savings and analyzing potential savings.
 Full project update

-This field study will evaluate the realized operating efficiency of condensing boilers used to space heat commercial buildings in Minnesota.
-The first project phase monitored systems at twelve representative buildings over several months to determine the efficiencies achieved and the potential for optimization through low to moderate-cost upgrades.
-The project team is analyzing the efficiencies at which the boilers were found to be operating, identifying measures to provide energy savings, and calculating potential savings.
-Findings could help increase the energy savings of each installation.
-Staff will use field results and industry interviews to recommend future program strategies (e.g. additional rebates if technical requirements for optimal system application of condensing boilers are met).
+The project team monitored systems at 12 representative buildings over several months to determine the achieved efficiencies and potential for optimization through low-cost upgrades.
+To do this the team analyzed the efficiencies at which the boilers were found to be operating, identified measures to provide energy savings, and calculated potential savings.
+The findings could help increase the installed energy savings of condensing boilers.
+The team also conducted industry interviews, which were used along with field results to recommend future program strategies in a draft final report.

 This project supported in part by a grant from the Minnesota Department of Commerce, Division of Energy Resources through the Conservation Applied Research and Development (CARD) program.
 And with co-funding by CEE in support of its nonprofit mission to advance research, knowledge dissemination, and program design in the field of energy efficiency.

 Photo courtesy of DOE/NREL.
 Diagram courtesy of allseasonshire.eu.